MathewSachin/Captura/docs/Projects.md

 ## Localization
 `Captura.Loc` contains the localization code.

+## Audio
+`Captura.Audio` contains the audio interfaces which are implemented by specific libraries like `Captura.NAudio`.

 ## Screna, Core
 `Screna` and `Captura.Core` projects contain the bulk of the code and are depended on by both UI and Console projects.